lossless-group/plunk-it/README.md

 - **Campaign Persistence**: Campaign IDs, settings, and configurations are saved in frontmatter

 ### 🎨 Styling Options
-- **Multiple Email Styles**: Choose from different email templates (SANS, etc.)
+- **Multiple Email Styles**: Choose from different email templates (SANS, SERIF, HTML)
 - **Custom Subjects**: Set campaign subjects that persist across sessions
 - **Consistent Branding**: Maintain consistent styling across all campaigns

 ## Commands

-### Send Email
+### Send Individual Email
-Send a one-off email to contacts in your Plunk account with custom styling and filtering options.
+Send a one-off email to any recipient with custom styling and content options.

 ### Create Email Campaign
 Create a new email campaign that can be reused and sent multiple times.
 Campaign settings are automatically saved to frontmatter: